Manishatds/Tailori-Plugin/README.md

 ```
 _______________________________________________________________________________

-If you want to use show options and feature dynamically you can create three template
+If you want to show options and feature dynamically, you can create three template

 1. For Product
 2. For Option
 3. For Feature

-if *IsOptionVisible=false*  or Product contain only one option then it will direct show the all feature from perticular Product
+if *IsOptionVisible=false*  or Product contains only one option then it will directly show  all the features from particular Product

 ### Example for Product Template